Locals are gathered around an iconic fountain in downtown Philadelphia on a sunny day — a welcome sight for those moving to Philadelphia.

 5. You Can Eat a Lot More Than Cheesesteak.

-Philadelphia has a long and historic relationship with food, a distinctive cuisine, world-class restaurant scene, and a number of signature dishes.
+Philadelphia has a long and historic relationship with food, a distinctive cuisine, a world-class restaurant scene, and a number of signature dishes.
 Here’s where to go and what to eat to dine like a local.

 Signature Philly Foods